alisson42/UDP_chat-socket-exercise/README.md

-##This is a simplified version of a chat using UDP protocol, developed by
+@This is a simplified version of a chat using UDP protocol, developed by

 	Alisson Rodrigues de Paula

-##General Instructions:
+@General Instructions:

 	#in the Ubuntu Terminal, access the folder of the project (using 'cd'), wich has two sub-directories:
 		- Client
 		- Server